-With over 33 years of experience, Mr. Bucher's expertise spans all aspects of program management, acquisition and strategic planning, and systems engineering for multiple, multi-billion dollar programs for the DoD as well as the Aerospace Industry.
+With over 33 years of experience, Tom's expertise spans all aspects of program management, acquisition and strategic planning, and systems engineering for multiple, multi-billion dollar programs for the DoD as well as the Aerospace Industry.
 His portfolio of Industry experience ranges from Vice-President of a Fortune 500 Company (Ball Aerospace, Defense Sector) and Senior Vice-President and Deputy General Manager of SM&A Corporation.
 In these positions, he was responsible for the profit and loss of the largest business operating units and restructured operations as needed to improve client focus and product emphasis.
 Results included doubling the revenue and size of his respective business units.
-Additionally, Mr. Bucher as Vice-President for Information Analysis, Inc. and Senior Associate with Dayton Aerospace Associates, developed acquisition strategies and structured new technology programs for large, technically complex, multi-billion dollar satellite and UAV programs for the Advanced Research Projects Agency, USAF and NOAA.
+Additionally, as Vice-President for Information Analysis, Inc. and Senior Associate with Dayton Aerospace Associates, Tom developed acquisition strategies and structured new technology programs for large, technically complex, multi-billion dollar satellite and UAV programs for the Advanced Research Projects Agency, USAF and NOAA.

-Mr. Bucher holds a Master of Science Systems Management from University of Southern California and Bachelor of Science from Mount St. Mary's, a TS/SCI clearance and has authored numerous papers and a section of the Military Project Management Handbook.
+Tom holds a Master of Science Systems Management from University of Southern California and Bachelor of Science from Mount St. Mary's, a TS/SCI clearance and has authored numerous papers and a section of the Military Project Management Handbook.